pre-vert/Borrowable-limit-order-book/TO_DO.md

 - more assets can be borrowed from order
 - owner of order can borrow more assets

+## 2. Lower priority to do

+### 2.1 Change limit price

+Implement changeLimitPrice(): allows Maker to change the limit price of their order.
+If the order is borrowed, the change takes effect after the borrowing is paid back.

+### 2.2 Connect to a lending layer for a minimal return

+Assets not borrowed, either because they don't mactch a loan demand or serve as collateral are deposited in a risk-free base layer, like Aave or Morpho Blue, to earn a minimal return.

 ## Things which could be done

-### 7. Offsetting
+### 3. Offsetting

 Offsetting is the action for a lender at limit/liquidation price $p$ to borrow assets at the same limit price $p$, which is equivalent to removing assets from an order which is borrowed.

 Suppose Alice and Carol both place a buy order at the same limit price 2000 for 1 ETH.
 Bob borrows 1 ETH from Alice's order.
 Normally, Alice cannot remove her 1 ETH.
 However, if Carol's interest rate is not higher than Alice's one, she can borrow 1 ETH from Carol without additional collateral requirement.
 This has the same effect as removing 1 ETH.
 Bob is now borrowing from Carol.

-### 8. Self-replacing orders
+### 3.1 Self-replacing orders

 Self-replacing orders are orders which, once filled, are automatically reposted in the order book at a limit price specified by the maker.

-Example: Alice deposits 3800 USDC and places a buy order at 1900 USDC and specifies a dual limit price at 2000 USDC.
+Example: Alice deposits 3800 USDC and places a buy order at 1900 USDC.
+She specifies a dual limit price at 2000 USDC.
 Once filled at 1900, the converted assets (2 ETH) are automatically reposted in a sell order at 2000 USDC.
-If the price reverts to 2000 and her sell order is taken, the 4000 USDC are automatically reposted in a buy order at 1900.
+If the price reverts to 2000 and her sell order is taken, her profit is 4000 - 3800 = 200 USDC.
+The USDC are automatically reposted in a buy order at 1900.

 When a user makes a new order, she specifies 2 limit prices.

 - add a new attribute uint256 _dualPrice to orders
 - when an order is taken, check if a dual price is specified and, if so, repost the assets accordingly.

-### 9. Lenders' soft exit
+### 3.2 Lenders' soft exit

 To avoid situations in which lenders' assets are indefinitely stuck, lenders could soft exit the lending position by calling a method which triggers a gradually increasing interest rate:
 $$